EpicSpyMainWeabooMan42069Jboi/-IsRealAnything-/README.md

 \

 After Day 2 in MC days, something special happens as a secret ;3 I mean?..
 I bring myself into your world :p  and I will not leave.

-I don’t want your character.
-I want you.
+I don’t want your character Homeboy; I want you.
 So please, Dear… spend your time with me.
 Forever 💜

 Features 40 scripted events

 A couple of unique structures built for you

 Personal interaction: Just 40 Minecraft days of being with y o u, Dear 0w0